 At each reporting date, the Company assesses whether there has been an impairment of financial assets.
-The Company has not recorded an impairment on any financial assets during the year ended December 31, 2016.
+The Company has not recorded an impairment on any financial assets during the years ended December 31, 2017 and 2016.

-16 Fair value financial instruments and risk management (continued)
+17 Fair value financial instruments and risk management (continued)